Cray-HPE/docs-csm/operations/security_and_authentication/Access_the_Keycloak_User_Management_UI.md

     The following is an example URL for a system: `https://auth.cmn.system1.us.cray.com/keycloak/`

-    The value of `SYSTEM_DOMAIN_NAME` for a given cluster is obtained as in example below
+    The value of `SYSTEM_DOMAIN_NAME` for a given cluster is obtained as shown in the following example:

          ```bash
          # echo $SYSTEM_DOMAIN